 Poltergeist III (1988) | Review

-Last year, I decided that since I had never seen any of the sequels to one of the best big-budget horror movies of all time, I should probably at least see them once to have an opinion.
+Last year, I decided that since I had never seen any of the sequels of one of the best big-budget horror movies of all time, I should probably at least see them once to have an opinion.
 If you read my review of Poltergeist II, then you’d know it was not a positive one.
 In fact, it was so much of a negative opinion that I didn’t bother to continue my Polter-quest until this year and finally watched the third film in the franchise to see if it got any better or only got worse.

 Pros